umbopepato/visua/README.md

 $ npm i -g visua
 ```

-or locally as a dev dependency, (i.e. if it has to run in CI/CD pipelines):
+or locally as a dev dependency (i.e. if it has to run in CI/CD pipelines):

 ```bash
 $ npm i -D visua